keyboard_arrow_up

 Challenges:

-• Balancing Consistency and Flexibility: Maintaining a cohesive design strategy while adapting to the unique requirements of each product.
+• Balancing consistency and flexibility: Maintaining a cohesive design strategy while adapting to the unique requirements of each product.

 VII.